When it come to our mental health, do we really know enough?

 That’s great, but what is a ‘mental disorder’ exactly, and is in any way linked to suicide?
 Glad you asked.
 Listed below are a few of the common types of mental disorders if this has any link to suicide as well as a brief description of each.
 If you feel as though you may be suffering from any of these conditions or know of someone, we’d like you to know that you’re not alone, and medical help is but a phone call away.

 The most common types of mental illness are anxiety disorders, mood disorders, and schizophrenia disorders; below we explain each in turn:

 Anxiety disorders are the most common when it comes to mental illness.
 The person has an almost crippling fear or anxiety, which is linked to certain objects or situations.
 Most people with an anxiety disorder often avoid exposure to whatever triggers their anxiety.

 These are also known as affective or depressive disorders.
 Patients with these conditions have significant changes in mood, generally involving either mania (elation) or depression which can take a too on your mental health.

 You might also like this blog😉: What we're reading: Mental Health

 The first thing to do is know that there is no reason for you to be ashamed of your condition, it’s no different than a cold or a ‘flu.
 And, just as you would go to a doctor to treat these illnesses, you would need to seek medical advice for mental illness as well.

 If you have been diagnosed with a mental illness, it’s likely that your doctor would have put you on some form of medication that you’re required to take on a daily basis.
 With so many things happening all at once, and you trying to cope, there’s a great possibility that you might forget to take your meds.
 Don’t worry.
-Simply download the Memo Health Assitant app here, set up daily reminders to take your meds when you need to, and you’ll feel better soon!
+Simply download the Memo Health Assitant app by clicking the image below, set up daily reminders to take your meds when you need to, and you’ll feel better soon!